60 Second Lemon Law Assessment™

 The Ohio Attorney General filed an amicus brief supporting our position.
 The case has been cited in multiple subsequent decisions and we’ve heard is taught in law schools nationwide.
 When you hire Kahn & Associates, you are hiring the firm that literally wrote the playbook on holding Toyota accountable.

+The Toyota Tacoma is one of America’s most popular midsize trucks, but several model years have documented defects.
 In February 2024, Toyota recalled approximately 381,000 Tacoma trucks (2022-2023 models) for a critical rear axle defect.
 Welding debris prevented bolts from being fully tightened during manufacturing, which could allow the axle shaft to separate from the housing while driving.
 Symptoms include vibrations, unusual noises, and differential oil leaks.
 Full axle separation could cause loss of vehicle stability and reduced braking.
+The 2023 Tacoma was also recalled for a steering column spiral cable defect that could deactivate the driver’s airbag entirely, and Tacoma owners have reported transmission problems including rough shifting and delayed engagement.

 While the RAV4 and Tacoma have the highest complaint volumes, other popular Toyota models have documented issues: